8 Tips for Better Dental Health for Your Dog or Cat

 - Give the dog a ‘bone’.
 Because real bones can splinter and cause digestive problems, we recommend using rawhide, synthetic and starch-based chew bones for your dog.
 These bones make good treats, and they help remove tartar and plaque that accumulate on your pet’s teeth.
 There’s a product called Oravet that we like as well, which helps clean your dog’s teeth and freshen their breath!

 - Take a trip to the vet.
 It’s important to visit us regularly to receive dental exams and cleanings for your dog or cat.
 Just as you go to the dentist a couple of times a year, your pet needs consistent dental maintenance, as well.
+Some pets need professional dental cleanings more often depending on breed, age, and home dental care.
 We’ll examine her mouth and teeth on a normally scheduled visit, but make sure she also has separate dental appointments.
+Most pets show signs of dental disease by age three.
+If it has been over a year since your pet’s last dental evaluation, now is a great time to schedule.

 - Inspect often.
 By checking your pet’s mouth once or twice a week, you’ll become accustomed to what their teeth and gums normally look like.
 This makes it easy to identify any problems that may arise, such as broken teeth or red, swollen gums.
-Just by being vigilant, you can head off any problems before they start.
+Other signs your pet may need dental care include:

 - Brush to better health.
 Just as you brush your pet’s fur to keep him clean and happy, brushing his teeth will do the same.
 Start off slowly, letting your pet smell and taste a bit of the toothpaste.
 After he is used to it, gently touch the toothbrush or your finger to his teeth, brushing for a few moments.
 Introduce your pet to this new habit slowly, over the course of a month or two.
 Once he’s used to the brushing sensation, you can lift his lips and brush from the gum line down to the tooth tip.
 Don’t open his mouth if he doesn’t want you to, as this could lead to him fearing tooth-brushing time.
 You can brush his teeth a few times a week.